Vyral/base-template/_posts/2023-02-02-you-should-book-a-free-consultation-with-me.md

 {% include excerpt.html %}

-I wanted to let you know I'm here to answer any of your 2023 home selling or buying questions on the phone regarding our Chattanooga housing market.
+I wanted to let you know I'm here to answer any of your 2023 home selling or buying questions on the phone regarding our Chattanooga/Cleveland housing market.

 Free.
 No charge. **Just book 30 minutes with me on my calendar.**